-AC Milan 1-1 Internazionale Milano (agg, Milan win on away goals)
+Internazionale Milano 1-1 AC Milan (agg: 1-1, Milan win on away goals)

 2002/03 UEFA Champions League semi-finals

-Paolo Maldini played a record 56 derbies against Inter, but reckoned this to be the tensest of all.
-"A crazy mix of stress and emotion," he recalled.
+Paolo Maldini played a record 56 derbies against Inter, but reckoned this the tensest of all: "A crazy mix of stress and emotion."
 After a goalless first leg 'at home', Milan returned to the stadium they share with Inter and took the lead through Andriy Shevchenko's away goal.
-Obafemi Martins replied seven minutes from time yet Inter could not find that elusive second strike.
-Milan would beat another Italian side, Juventus, on penalties in the final.
+Obafemi Martins replied on 83 minutes yet Inter could not muster a winner.
+Milan beat another Italian side, Juventus, on penalties in the final.

 2003/04 UEFA Champions League quarter-finals

-A 1-1 draw at Stamford Bridge had extended Chelsea's wait for a win against their London rivals to 17 games, and when they went behind in the Highbury second leg the writing was on the wall.
-However, Frank Lampard equalised early in the second half, setting up Wayne Bridge to clinch victory with a stylish left-footed shot.
+A 1-1 draw at Stamford Bridge had extended Chelsea's wait for a win against their London rivals to 17 games, and when they went behind in the Highbury second leg, things looked grim.
+However, Frank Lampard equalised early in the second half, then set up Wayne Bridge to clinch victory.
 "I was mad," said Chelsea manager Claudio Ranieri, describing his feelings at full time.
 "I had 30 seconds of delirium."

-Rapid Bucureşti 1-1 Steaua Bucureşti (agg, Steaua win on away goals)
+Rapid Bucureşti 0-0 Steaua Bucureşti (agg: 1-1, Steaua win on away goals)

 2005/06 UEFA Cup quarter-finals